Testing Bayesian Networks: Our Results and Techniques

 \begin{theorem}[Sample Complexity Upper Bound of Identity Testing] Given the description of a degree-$d$ Bayes net $Q$ over $\{0, 1\}^n$, $\eps>0$, and sample access to a degree-$d$ Bayes net $P$, we can distinguish between the cases that $P=Q$ and $\normone{P-Q} > \eps$, with probability at least $2/3$, using $2^{d/2}\poly(n,1/\eps)$ samples from $P$. \end{theorem}

+(See~\cref{thm:unknown-structure-identity:informationtheoretic} for a more detailed statement handling closeness testing as well.)
 The message of this result is that when the degree $d$ increases, specifically for $d = \Omega(\log n)$, the sample complexity of testing becomes lower than the sample complexity of learning.
-We also show an analogue of Theorem~\ref{thm:informal-sample-identity-general} for closeness testing of two unknown Bayes nets, under the additional assumption that we know the topological ordering of the unknown DAGs.
+We also show an analogue of~\cref{thm:informal-sample-identity-general} for closeness testing of two unknown Bayes nets, under the additional assumption that we know the topological ordering of the unknown DAGs.